Gordi42/fridom/docs/source/tutorials/using_models/index.rst

    :margin: 4 4 0 0
    :gutter: 2

    .. grid-item-card::  1.
-The grid and the model settings
+The Grid and the Model Settings
       :link: grid_and_modelsettings
       :link-type: doc

       Learn how to create a grid and set up the model settings.

    .. grid-item-card::  2.
-Field variables and plotting
+Field Variables and Plotting
       :link: field_variable_and_plotting
       :link-type: doc

       Learn how to work with field variables and how to plot them.

    .. grid-item-card::  3.
-The state vector and initial conditions
+The State Vector and Initial Conditions
       :link: state_and_initial_conditions
       :link-type: doc

       Learn how to work with the state vector and how to create custom initial conditions.

    .. grid-item-card::  4.
-Running the model
+Running the Model
       :link: running_the_model
       :link-type: doc

       Learn how to run the model.

    .. grid-item-card::  5.
-Saving model output
+Modules Part 1: Understanding Modules
+      :link: modules_part1
+      :link-type: doc

+      Learn what FRIDOM modules are and how to use them to add custom components as for example friction or forcing.

+   .. grid-item-card::  6.
+Saving Model Output
       :link: model_output
       :link-type: doc

       Learn how to save model output as netCDF files.

-   .. grid-item-card::  6.
-Understanding FRIDOM modules
+   .. grid-item-card::  7.
+Modules Part 2: Creating Custom Modules
-      :link: understanding_modules
+      :link: modules_part2
       :link-type: doc

-      Learn what FRIDOM modules are and how to use them to create custom components as for example friction or forcing.
+      Learn how to create custom modules to add new functionality to models.

-   .. grid-item-card::  7.
-Generating animations
+   .. grid-item-card::  8.
+Generating Animations
       :link: animations
       :link-type: doc

       Learn how to generate animations of the model outputs.

-   .. grid-item-card::  8.
-Time-stepping schemes
+   .. grid-item-card::  9.
+Time-stepping Schemes
       :link: time_stepping_schemes
       :link-type: doc

       Learn how to choose and modify time-stepping schemes.

-   .. grid-item-card::  9.
-Submitting simulations to a computing cluster
+   .. grid-item-card::  10.
+Submitting Simulations to a Computing Cluster
       :link: submit_to_cluster
       :link-type: doc

       Learn how to submit simulations to a computing cluster with automated restarts.

-   .. grid-item-card::  10.
-Parallelizing simulations
+   .. grid-item-card::  11.
+Parallelizing Simulations
       :link: parallelization
       :link-type: doc

       Learn how to parallelize simulations to run them faster (future feature).